 (c) such other information as is necessary to provide full and complete information on the transaction; and

-(d) if the transaction is to span more than one financial year, a brief statement showing the cash flows expected during the term of the transaction or the period covered by the plan for principal activities, whichever is the lesser.
+(d) if the transaction is to span more than one financial year, a brief statement showing the cash flows expected during the term of the transaction or the period covered by the plan for the future, whichever is the lesser.

+[Regulation 46 amended in Gazette 20 Jun 2008 p.
+2726.]

 47. Information on completion of major land transactions

 When major land transactions which have spanned more than one financial year are completed during a financial year the annual financial report for that financial year is to —